SABIR-ILYASS/Projet-Vision/README.md

 **Estimate the distances between people:**
 - Determining the distances between each pair of people.
 In the context of respecting sanitary precautionary measures for example.

+The following features will be implemented in the project:
+ A button to import the video.
+A pause/resume video button.
+A user help button.
+A button to show/hide speed vectors.
+A statistics button.